To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Dog’s Physical Conditions

-- Coat Type: Heavier thicker coats do afford some insulation from the cold.
+- Coat Type: Heavier, thicker, and double-layer coats do afford some insulation from the cold.
 In contrast, very thin-coated dogs, like Greyhounds and French Bulldogs, will get cold much faster.

 - Coat Color: When it’s sunny, dark-colored coats absorb heat from the sun much better than lighter-coated breeds.